 Overview of the initial consultation

-At your first meeting, your financial advisor should explain expectations and intended outcomes for the financial partnership.
+At your first meeting, your advisor should explain expectations and intended outcomes for the financial relationship.
 This often helps you feel more willing to participate in the process of onboarding.

 Onboarding – when you set up the working relationship – generally starts with an in-depth discovery process that provides a deep dive into your existing financial situation as well as documenting what success looks like for you.
 Once you’ve gone through the discovery process, you can start setting goals and objectives to implement a comprehensive plan.
 Goals should be realistic, measurable and achievable and will vary based on where you’re at in life.
 Once your personal goals are set, your advisor should continue to educate, evaluate, monitor and provide ongoing advice to ensure you’re tracking where you want to be financially.